Maureen Lipman: Israel–Palestine conflict

 In May 2015, Lipman joined pro-Israel groups, including the Zionist Federation, in a protest against the Palestinian play The Siege in its London premiere at Battersea Arts Centre.
 In a 2016 interview, she ridiculed the Palestinians' "so-called" right to return, arguing that nobody "in history has ever had the right to return," and dismissed any United Nations' resolutions censuring Israel for its no-return policy, saying "This is all voted by people who don't allow women to drive and make them cover their heads with black bags."

-In an interview to The Guardian, on 18 August 2020, Lipman inaccurately asserted that Hezbollah had claimed responsibility for the 2020 Beirut explosion, stating: "I'm very grateful that Hezbollah said they did it".
-She also stated she would not be prepared to work alongside pro-Palestinian actors, citing Maxine Peake and Miriam Margolyes as examples.
+In an interview with The Guardian on 18 August 2020, Lipman stated she would not be prepared to work alongside pro-Palestinian actors, citing Maxine Peake and Miriam Margolyes as examples.

-In 2023 shortly after the start of the Gaza war, Lipman publicised a supportive letter sent to an IDF soldier stating 'if I could I would hug you and tell you how inspirational you are'.

-In 2024, during the Gaza war, Lipman said that protests against Israel are "close to fascism".
-She stated: "These bleeding, heartless liberals care so deeply for the Palestinians?
-That they espouse their cause at the expense of every other oppressed people of the world ...
+During the Gaza war in 2024, Lipman said that protests against Israel are "close to fascism".
+She stated: "These bleeding, heartless liberals care so deeply for the Palestinians that they espouse their cause at the expense of every other oppressed people of the world ...
 Shame.
 Shame.
 Shame on every one of you."

 Antisemitism

 In a January 2015 interview on LBC Radio, Lipman said she was considering emigrating to the United States or Israel in response to what she perceived as increasing antisemitism in the United Kingdom.

-In November 2023, Lipman joined a march against antisemitism in London alongside prominent celebrities including Vanessa Feltz, Robert Rinder, Tracy-Ann Oberman, Elliot Levey, Rachel Riley, Eddie Marsan, and David Baddiel.
+Lipman joined a November 2023 march against antisemitism in London alongside prominent celebrities including Vanessa Feltz, Robert Rinder, Tracy-Ann Oberman, Elliot Levey, Rachel Riley, Eddie Marsan, and David Baddiel.

-The Labour Party
+In May 2026, the Scottish Palestine Solidarity Campaign posted an image of Lipman with devil horns and a pitchfork, alleging she had a "long record of harmful statements about Muslims, Palestinians and Palestinian rights".
+This was part of the group's petition calling for the cancellation of Lipman's performance in Allegra at Aberdeen.
+The Campaign Against Antisemitism condemned the depiction as antisemitic.
+As campaigners sought to disrupt performances of the play, Lipman had hired private security for her theatre tour and criticised the British government's failure to adequately address antisemitism.

+United Kingdom politics

 At the 2005 general election, Lipman supported the Labour Party, but declared in October 2014 that she could no longer do so due to leader Ed Miliband's support for a parliamentary motion in favour of recognising the State of Palestine.
 In April 2018, Lipman criticised Labour leader Jeremy Corbyn for the way he had ostensibly handled antisemitism in the Labour Party and the party's reputed failure to address the issue.
 Lipman attended a protest outside Labour's head office and said she was there "as a disenfranchised socialist".
 She identified with a placard reading "Corbyn made me a Tory".
 In a 2020 interview, she described herself as a "Labour luvvie" under the tenure of Tony Blair, as opposed to a "party member".
 She also said she would have to be "stark raving mad to support Conservative Party leader Boris Johnson".
+However, in July 2026, she announced that she supports Kemi Badenoch and is considering voting for the Conservative Party.